There are four stages of mesothelioma defined by certain disease characteristics.

 Testicular mesothelioma is the most rare form of mesothelioma, accounting for only about 1% of all cases.
-Because of its rarity, doctors typically determine staging by whether the mesothelioma cells are localized to one site of the testis, or has spread outside of the area of the primary disease site.
+Because of its rarity, doctors typically determine staging by whether the mesothelioma cells are localized to one site of the testis or have spread outside of the area of the primary disease site.
 Surgical removal of tumors that are confined to the abdomen or are limited to nearby lymph nodes provides the best opportunity for survival.
 Prognosis for testicular mesothelioma is around two years.

 Developing a Treatment Plan After Staging